awsdocs/amazon-ec2-user-guide-windows/doc_source/install-nvidia-driver.md

 + [Marketplace offerings with the GRID driver](http://aws.amazon.com/marketplace/search/results?&searchTerms=NVIDIA+quadro)
 + [Marketplace offerings with the Gaming driver](http://aws.amazon.com/marketplace/search/results?searchTerms=NVIDIA+gaming)

+If you create a custom Windows AMI using one of the AWS Marketplace offerings, the AMI must be a standardized image created [using Sysprep](Creating_EBSbacked_WinAMI.md#ami-create-standard) to ensure that the GRID driver works\.

 ### Option 2: Public NVIDIA drivers<a name="public-nvidia-driver"></a>

 The options offered by AWS come with the necessary license for the driver\.
 Alternatively, you can install the public drivers and bring your own license\.
 To install a public driver, download it from the NVIDIA site as described here\.